 That’s the Best Things to do in Kaikoura!

 What do you think are the best things to do in Kaikoura?
 Do green mussels freak you out?
 And should I be more scared of man-eating seals or hallucinating spiders?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!